markitus18/Thor-Engine/README.txt

 	Simple 3D game engine for edutational purposes

 USAGE
+	- Debugging tools:
+		- Use debugging tools in the main menu for testing purposes

 	- Camera movement:
 		Use clicked mouse wheel to move camera position
 		Use mouse right button to rotate camera